aloklearning/react-spaceship-finder/README.md

-# Getting Started with Create React App
+# React Spaceship Finder

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to find the best spaceship from the given options on the web app.

 ## Available Scripts